 Vz= (V1+V2+V3+V4)/4*cos(20 deg)

-(For a 4-beam system with 20° beams, where the beams are numbered with the clock.)
+(This is for a 4-beam system with 20-degree beams, where the beams are numbered clockwise from Beam 1).

 The next step from XYZ to ENU is the same as for 3-beam systems.